datacommonsorg/docsite/api/rest/v2/getting_started.md

 #### Parameters

 Endpoints take a set of **parameters** which allow you to specify which entities, variables, timescales, etc. you are interested in.
-The V2 APIs only use query paramters.
+The V2 APIs only use query parameters.

 ##### Query Parameters